aatif24/diceGame/README.md

 npm ^6.13.6

 -   P.S : you will need at least two browser windows to play a game

-* Need two terminals to run this project
+-   Need two terminals to run this project

--   one is where you will be running server
+    a.   one is where you will be running server
--   second is where you will be running client
+    b.   second is where you will be running client

-* Import mysql db file found in root directory with name `/dbStructure.sql`
+-   Import mysql db file found in root directory with name `/dbStructure.sql`

 ### run `npm install` into root folder as well as in ./client folder to add all required packages to the project